tirolab/PD-CR/README.md

 # PD-CR
-Code for the "Primal-Dual for Classification with Rejection" merthod
+Python code for the "Primal-Dual for Classification with Rejection (PD-CR)" method